-Vocalist Jeannette Lambert began singing jazz at age nine and was already performing professionally at coffeehouses at age twelve.
-Born in Leiden, Holland, to a Dutch mother and an Indo (Indonesian-German) father, she grew up in Sudbury, Ontario in Canada where her father was teaching at the local university.
-The landscape of Northern Ontario and life along a lake influenced her to begin writing poetry.
-Later, when her mother went to study visual art at York University, she moved to downtown Toronto where she attended high school and university.
-Her mother, visual artist Agatha Schwager, was instrumental in inspiring her in how to use her creativity and intuition, while her father, sociologist Walter Schwager, is an avid jazz fan who always has music playing nearby.
-Her older brother, jazz guitarist Reg Schwager, inspired her to learn a large repertoire of jazz standards which they performed together as kids and continue to perform now.
-She met jazz drummer/composer Michel Lambert in 1985 and they started their vocal/drum duo Black Fungus, touring and recording together.
-They married in 1990 and together they have lived in Amsterdam, New York, the south of France and Paris.
-They have two sons and have lived in Montreal, Quebec, for the past two decades.
+Jeannette Lambert began singing jazz at age nine and began performing professionally at coffeehouses at age twelve.
+Born in the Netherlands, to a Dutch mother and an Indo (Indonesian-German) father, she grew up in Sudbury, Ontario in Canada.
+The landscape of Northern Ontario and life by a lake inspired her to write music and poetry early in life.
+Later, when her mother pursued studies in visual art, her family moved to Chinatown in Toronto.
+Her mother, visual artist Agatha Schwager, inspired her to combine creativity and intuition and her father, sociologist Walter Schwager, introduced her to jazz music.
+As a child she learned a large repertoire of jazz standards which she performed with her brother, jazz guitarist Reg Schwager.
+When she met her husband, jazz drummer and composer Michel Lambert they soon began touring and recording together, performing and living in Amsterdam, New York, the south of France, Toronto and Paris.

 They have two sons, van garden (Jerome) and beamer!
 (Theo) who appear regularly on their recordings and who have recently launched their own label, Friday Night Inn. beamer! is also a prolific illustrator specialized in rap cover art aka Beamboy.illustrator.
 He has animated many of Jeannette’s latest music videos.